-Tens of thousands residents have been told to evacuate their homes in Sydney, following torrential rain and flash flooding in Australia's largest city.
+A man has died and thousands of people have been told to evacuate their homes amid torrential rain and flash flooding in Australia's largest city, Sydney.

 Roads have been cut off, with 18 evacuation orders in western Sydney alone and warnings of more to come.

 The area was hit by flash flooding in March, killing 20 people.